saworz/nbp-api-fetcher/README.md

 ![user-interaction-image](https://github.com/saworz/images/blob/main/nbp-fetcher-3.png?raw=true)

 ### 6. Data analysis
 /api/analyze_data/ endpoint analyzes data for provided list of currency pairs.
-It also utilizes pandas libary to find average, median, min and max values easily.
+It also utilizes pandas library to find average, median, min and max values easily.
 They are returned to the frontend and displayed as info popups in the upper-left side of the screen.
 Results are visible on the image above.